pelithne/AKS_Baseline_Deepdive/environment-variables.md

 # Environment

 This file contains all the environment varibles that are set during the workshop.
 Use this file if you need to restore your environment variables.
-For instance you could loose them if your **cloud shell** times out, or if you close your terminal.
+For instance your environment variables could disappear if your **cloud shell** times out, or if you close your terminal.

 To save you some time during restore, make sure to populate this file with your own values.